gobabygocarswithjoysticks/gbg-pcb/docs/instructions/instructions.md

 ### 0. Connect the programmer website and calibrate the joystick
 ### 1. If moving the joystick forwards makes the car spin, use the website to reverse the motor that the car turned towards (show all the settings then press the reverse motor button next to the "motor fast" setting)
 ### 2. If moving the joystick forwards makes the car drive backwards, use the website to reverse both motors
-### 3. If the car spins the opposite direction from the direction that the joystick is points, use the website to swap the motors, then repeat the 3 steps starting at step 1
+### 3. If the car spins the opposite direction from the direction that the joystick is pointed, use the website to swap the motors, then repeat the 3 steps starting at step 1
 # The car doesn't drive
 ## if the blue light blinks quickly
 #### that means the joystick needs to be left centered for a few seconds before trying to move and that the joystick may need to be recalibrated